-Unlocking doors

-You can choose to unlock all the doors or only the driver door when you unlock the vehicle.
+Unlocking doors You can choose to unlock all the doors or only the driver door when you unlock the vehicle.
 In all the options, the fuel tank flap is also unlocked.

-With the Driver setting, when you press the button on the remote control key once, only the driver door is unlocked.
+With the Driver setting, when you press the button on the remote control key only the door on the driver's side is unlocked.
 If that button is pressed twice, the rest of the doors and the rear lid will be unlocked.